A Step to Decouple Optimization in 3DGS: Experiments

-\textbf{Side Effect in Coupling} To further examine this effect, \emph{we increase the sampling ratio of RSR} in MidNeRF-360 indoor scenes (which typically involve fewer primitives), with results summarized in Appendix, from Sec.~\ref{sec::all_result_room} to Sec.~\ref{sec::all_result_bosai}, MC20 and MC21, {in which we replace the low-ratio StSSMC1 in original 3DGSMCMC with L1 regularization and 3DGSMCMC with our proposed AdamW-GS with higher-ratio StSSMC2}.
-As the sampling ratio increases, original 3DGS-MCMC with L1 regularization exhibits significant drops in reconstruction quality across all four scenes (e.g., Room: 32.514→31.179 dB; Kitchen: 32.289→31.924 dB).
+\textbf{Side Effect in Coupling} To further examine this effect, \emph{we increase the sampling ratio of RSR} in MidNeRF-360 indoor scenes, which typically involve fewer primitives.
+The results are summarized in Appendix, from Sec.~\ref{sec::all_result_room} to Sec.~\ref{sec::all_result_bonsai}, as MC20 and MC21.
+Specifically, we replace the low-ratio StSSMC1 in both the original 3DGS-MCMC with L1 regularization and 3DGSMCMC with our proposed AdamW-GS by the higher-ratio StSSMC2.
+As the sampling ratio increases, original 3DGS-MCMC with L1 regularization exhibits significant drops in reconstruction quality across all four scenes, e.g., Room: 32.514$\rightarrow$31.179 dB; Kitchen: 32.289$\rightarrow$31.924 dB.
 The same phenomenon is also observed in the experiments on outdoor scenes.
-In contrast, 3DGS-MCMC with DAR shows little to no degradation in Room, Counter, and Bosai, and only a minor drop in Kitchen (32.546→32.298 dB), while consistently outperforming L1 regularization under the same settings.
-These results confirm that \emph{coupling hinders effective control of regularization and can easily introduce negative effects on reconstruction quality.} Thus, decoupling the gradient from the moment and recomposing regularization is necessary for stable and effective optimization.
+In contrast, 3DGS-MCMC with DAR shows little to no degradation in Room, Counter, and Bonsai, and only a minor drop in Kitchen (32.546→32.298 dB), while consistently outperforming L1 regularization under the same settings.
+These results confirm that \emph{gradient coupling hinders effective control of regularization and can easily introduce negative effects on reconstruction quality.} Thus, decoupling the gradient from the moment and recomposing regularization are necessary for stable and effective optimization.

 Experiments with RSR also highlight the issue of over- or under-effective regularization.
-For scenes with more primitives, such as MipNeRF360 outdoor datasets, we adopt a higher sampling ratio in RSR.
-As the sampling ratio increases, the number of reallocated primitives grows further (Figure~\ref{plot:realoccated_primitives}~e), strengthening regularization and enhancing the exploration ability of 3DGS-MCMC.
+For scenes with more primitives, such as MipNeRF360 outdoor scenes, we adopt a higher sampling ratio for RSR.
+As the ratio increases, the number of reallocated primitives grows further, as shown in Figure~\ref{plot:realoccated_primitives}~e, strengthening regularization and enhancing the exploration capability of 3DGS-MCMC.
 A direct comparison between MC7 and MC8 shows that higher sampling ratios improve reconstruction quality.
-This further demonstrates the effectiveness of RSR to control regularization.
+This further demonstrates the effectiveness of RSR in controlling regularization.